 All of these innovations and changes are creating a significant amount of risk and vulnerabilities to the system.
 And I think we need to take notice of all of that and have a clear strategy for dealing with it.

 The cybersecurity world has changed dramatically in the last 18 months in response to new threats.
 What exactly changed?

 It's been a fascinating ride.
 When there was a significant adoption of new technologies and digital tools about 18 months ago, the whole topic of cybersecurity became mainstream — because it's all about business survival, and avoiding reputational and financial loss.

 This stemmed from the need for organisations to change their technology architecture overnight to facilitate remote working, of course.
-This led to a dispersion of access points, and consequently, data centre architectures saw a significant challenge too.
+This led to a dispersion of access points, and consequently, data center architectures saw a significant challenge too.

 But the main issue was the massive adoption of cloud-enabled services.
 Because of this shift, we had to re-architect the security architecture to support it — and we really didn't have that much time to change it.